-Welcome to the first version of the website for Wakelyns, an organic rotation agroforestry farming hub in Suffolk – one of the longest-established and most diverse of its kind in the UK.
+Welcome to the first version of the website for Wakelyns, an organic rotation agroforestry farming hub in Suffolk – one of the longest-established and most diverse agroforestry sites in the UK.
 We’ll be adding lots more shortly.

 Meanwhile, bookmark this page as a favourite and come back to see us soon!

-Our 56 acres are divided into cropping alleys 12, 14 or 18 metres wide in which we are currently growing YQ and Q wheat, lentils, chia, oats, peas, and squash.
+Our 56 acres are divided into cropping alleys 12, 14 or 18 metres wide in which we are this year planning on growing YQ and Q wheat, lentils, chia, oats, peas, and camelina.

-The tree rows are home to nearly 50 varieties of apples, pears, quinces, cherries, walnuts, hazelnuts, along with trees for timber and coppiced willow and hazel for thatching and biomass fuel.
+The tree rows are home to over 50 varieties of apples as well as pears, quinces, cherries, plums, damsons, apricots, peaches, figs, walnuts, hazelnuts, along with trees for timber and coppiced willow and hazel for thatching, fencing, art and biomass fuel.